SteffenBauer/PocketPuzzles/README.md

 ### Compatibility

 Tested only on the **PocketBook Touch HD 3**, because that is the device I own.
-Should principally work on all devices with firmware 5 or higher.
+Should work on all devices with firmware 5 or higher.

 I received reports that the app works with these devices: